 Parvo Symptoms and progression:

 - Loss of appetite

 - Diarrhea (We only saw blood in his stool twice, and it was a trace amount.
 We believe the quick administration of Tami Flu kept his intestines from getting too inflamed.)

 - Vomiting.
 This became fairly severe.
 We held him upright and motionless in our arms in a chair all day long so he wouldn’t get up and vomit.(He wanted to but managed to keep some of the fluids he needed down).
 You will need the vet to prescribe an anti nausea medicine.
 The Vibactra also helped with nausea.

-- Thick Yellow fluid draining from his nostrils (this was from his advanced case of pneumonia).
+- Thick Yellow fluid draining from his nostrils (it was an advanced case of pneumonia with lung scarring).

 - Coughing/wheezing from pneumonia fluids filling his lungs and sinus.